Generative AI Tools

 Gemini (Google)

-Google Gemini is Google’s advanced AI assistant that integrates closely with Google Workspace (Docs, Gmail, Drive).
-It offers strong multimodal understanding (text, images, structured data) and real-time factual reasoning.
-Its capabilities include research synthesis, contextual summarization, and productivity features within Google apps.
+Google Gemini is Google’s advanced AI assistant that integrates closely with Google Workspace, including Docs, Gmail, and Drive.
+It offers strong multimodal understanding and supports research synthesis, contextual summarization, and productivity features within Google apps.

 Xavier Use Cases: